CoPokBl/EsTools/README.md

 Our builds are built against Java 8.
 We can't guarantee that the plugin will work on Java 7 or below.
 Language features from Java 8 are used in the plugin.

+For our latest builds check out our [Jenkins instance](https://ci.serble.net/job/EsTools/).

 ## Contributing
 We are open to contributions.
 If you want to contribute to the project, please fork the repository and make a pull request.